In This Guide

 Remote IT support helps Brisbane small businesses fix tech issues fast without waiting for a site visit.
-Tired of vague “from $X” quotes?
-Here’s what remote help desk plans should include, how SLAs work, and what they really cost in Australia.
+Tired of vague "from $X" quotes?
+Here's what remote help desk plans should really include, how SLAs work, and what they cost in Australia in 2026.

 Remote IT support is help desk and system management delivered over the internet.
 Techs use secure tools to connect to your devices, apply fixes, patch software, monitor health, and guide staff.
 It reduces downtime, speeds up help, and cuts travel costs while keeping a human on the other end.

 Brisbane teams work across offices, sites, and home.
 With storms, NBN quirks, and busy days, you want fast help without waiting hours for a van.
-Good remote support keeps emails flowing, POS trading, and files syncing, so your crew can get back to work.
+Good remote support keeps emails flowing, POS trading, and files syncing — so your crew can get back to work.
+At Geeks Brisbane we resolve roughly 80–90% of tickets remotely; only the genuinely hands-on jobs need an onsite visit at $205/hr.

 What Remote IT Support Covers (and What It Doesn't)

-Inclusions vary by plan, so ask for a written scope.
+Inclusions vary by plan, so always ask for a written scope.
 Common inclusions:

 - Remote help desk for Windows, macOS, iOS/Android, Microsoft 365, Google Workspace.

-- Remote monitoring and management (RMM): health checks, alerts, patching, reboot schedules.
+- Remote monitoring & management (RMM): health checks, alerts, patching, reboot schedules.

 - Basic security: managed antivirus/EDR, email filtering, MFA guidance, web protection.